**** 4 Stars

-Can you believe the motion Picture of “9 to 5” was released in cinemas in 1980 yes!
-Almost 40 years ago, the story of three women leading the charge for female empowerment in the business world of the high rises of New York gave Dolly Parton perhaps her most recognisable hit.
+It’s hard to believe the motion Picture of “9 to 5” was released in cinemas in 1980 Over 40 years ago, the story of three women leading the charge for female empowerment in the business world of the high rises of New York gave Dolly Parton perhaps her most recognisable hit.

-Telling the story of Violet Newstead ( a wonderful turn from Laura Tyrer stepping in for the indisposed Louise Redknapp) a strong willed woman with aspirations of being CEO, Judy Bernly (Amber Davies in powerhouse turn) an office newbie who facing up to life without her husband must get on the work ladder and Doralee Rhodes (Georgina Castle who channels Dolly Parton wonderfully well) who every one thinks is a tart with a heart but in fact this tart has the brains to match.
+Telling the story of Violet Newstead , Louise Redknapp, who has truly matured in the role and gives a full force leading lady turn of a strong willed woman with aspirations of being CEO, Judy Bernly (Vivian Parks in a vocally powerful turn) an office newbie who facing up to life without her husband and whom must get on the work ladder and Doralee Rhodes (Stephanie Chandos who channels Dolly Parton wonderfully well but also imbues the character with her own style) who everyone thinks is a tart with a heart but does in fact have the brains to match.

-This 2019 production is without a shadow of doubt the best ever of the show, with Director Jeff Calhoun taking the show in new direction, this is musical theatre for adults, with sexual innuendo, bare buttocks and S and M references aplenty and it’s a comedy musical joie de vivre.
+This 2021 production retains all the charm of the west end run and the previous 2019 UK tour, with Director Jeff Calhoun retaining the shows new direction, this is musical theatre for adults, with sexual innuendo, bare buttocks and S and M references aplenty and it’s a comedy musical joie de vivre.

 Dolly Parton’s Music and Lyrics and Patricia Resnick’s book is better served by this retooling one which works so well as rather than trying to please family audience’s it harnesses the power of the original film and explores the empowerment of women in business so well.

-Lisa Stevens Choreography is sharp with nods to Bob Fosse scattered throughout added to Simone Manfredini’s 8-piece band all the ingredients are mixed together for a superb night of musical fun.
-Special mention must also go to Tom Rogers inventive set design which really transport the show to New York and an office setting brilliantly and even allows Dolly herself to act as Narrator ( sorry folks she is on pre tape not live in the theatre) which adds extra charm.
-With excellent lighting design from Howard Hudson and Poti Martin’s Sound design you have all the trappings of a west end calibre show on stage at the playhouse.
+Lisa Stevens Choreography is sharp with nods to Bob Fosse scattered throughout added to Dean McDermott’s 8-piece band all the ingredients are mixed together for a superb night of musical fun.
+Special mention must also go to Tom Rogers inventive set design which really transport the show to New York and its office setting’s brilliantly and even allows Dolly herself to act as Narrator (sorry folks she is on pre tape not live in the theatre) which adds extra charm.
+With excellent lighting design from Howard Hudson and Ben Harrison’s Sound design you have all the trappings of a west end calibre show which relights the Playhouse stage once more.

 9 to 5 remains an enduring hit as both a film and musical because of its heart and putting women at the centre of the story something which even now 40 years letter remains as relevant as ever.
-So tumble out of bed and pour yourself a cup of ambition and head to the playhouse for a real treat!
+So, tumble out of bed and pour yourself a cup of ambition and head to the Playhouse for a real Musical treat!